 Such committees should comprise at least

-— one technical expert of English mother tongue and having an adequate knowledge of French;
+— one technical Expert fluent in English and having an adequate knowledge of French;

-— one technical expert of French mother tongue and having an adequate knowledge of English;
+— one technical Expert fluent in French and having an adequate knowledge of English;

-— the project leader (see 2.1.8).
+— the Project Leader (see 2.1.8).

-The project leader and/or secretary may take direct responsibility for one of the language versions concerned.
+The Project Leader and/or Secretary/Committee Manager may take direct responsibility for one of the language versions concerned.

-Editing committees shall meet when required by the respective technical committee or subcommittee secretariat for the purpose of updating and editing drafts which have been accepted by correspondence for further processing.
+Editing committees shall meet when required by the respective committee secretariat for the purpose of updating and editing drafts which have been accepted by correspondence for further processing.

 Editing committees shall be equipped with means of processing and providing texts electronically (see also 2.6.6).